 GoToConnect also has several different modes for supervisors to monitor calls.
 For example, you can use Spy Mode to monitor an existing conversation without being heard or use Whisper Mode to be heard only by your employee and not the other caller.
+These are the reserve of Premium subscriptions, only.
 Of course, you can also jump into an ongoing call as a regular three-way audio conference.

 Another plus, particularly for call centers and sales departments, is that GoToConnect offers very detailed call reporting.
-Administrators can see how many calls are coming in to each user or extension, how long those calls last, and even what US states they’re coming from.
+Administrators can see how many calls are coming in to each user or extension, how long those calls last, and even what locations they’re coming from.

 The software also provides a complete activity log that catalogs every call placed over your network, so you can export the data and run your own analyses as needed.

 While GoToConnect is primarily a VoIP service, it also gives you access to the GoToMeeting video conferencing platform.
-You can host an unlimited number of video meetings, each with an unlimited duration and up to 250 participants.
+This is nothing new in its segment, with most other providers opening up video capabilities.

 GoToMeeting (opens in new tab) is itself quite comprehensive, offering features like screen sharing, a virtual whiteboard that enables participants to collaboratively draw on presentations, and in-meeting chat.